oddbird/css-sandbox/src/sasslike/mixins-functions.md

 On the one hand,
 custom property substitution
-makes it trivial to declare bare math, and later call that math inside a `calc()` function.
+makes it trivial to capture expressions, and later call them inside a `calc()` function.
 This already works:

 ```css